 A couple of days after my encounter with Lilith, I was more than ready to get back to the flock’s house, I felt encouraged and wiling to face whatever comes in my way, at least now I have a better purpose than preserve my own head, knowing that Leann is somewhere close to me makes me feel empowered and safe somehow.
 Damn Lilith, I can’t believe she has motivated me to fight for myself, is like she has become my mentor and an incredible support.

 I was ready as I never been before, I headed there, walk through the long sidewalk to find out that I got new neighbors!
-Somebody had moved there recently and this will complicate things, how am I supposed to enter the house?
-But then I thought I went there astral-projecting so I might try that again from my own house, I’ll be trespassing anyway but at least I won’t get caught.
+Somebody had recently moved into the house the flock used to use and this will complicate things, how am I supposed to enter the house?
+But then I thought, I went there astral-projecting so I might try that again from my own house, I’ll be trespassing anyway but at least I won’t get caught.

 On my way back home, I could saw two girls through the windows of the house, moving boxes and cleaning, so it was evident that they had just moved but didn’t have much stuff.